Very Early Pregnancy Signs + Symptoms

 What dreams!
 Dreams that are incredibly realistic, dramatic or intense can be a sign of pregnancy.
 This is caused by excess hormones being produced in our bodies.
 Your dreams, if they are substantially different from regular dreams for a prolonged amount of time, can definitely mean that something is changing inside you and that your body is reacting to something foreign in your body—a baby!

 Allie Samborn is a freelance writer based in Vancouver, BC.
-She has covered a wide range of topics from fly fishing destinations to makeup trends of 2013.
+She has covered a wide range of topics from fly fishing destinations to makeup trends .
 She has her BA in English Literature and a diploma in Fashion Merchandising.